Our priority is the health and safety of our audiences, artists, staff and crew.

 To book multiple shows: Unfortunately, Ticketmaster does not currently have the functionality to offer a multiple show purchase.
 If you would like to buy tickets to more than one Aotearoa New Zealand Festival of the Arts show, please complete this form and a Ticketmaster representative will be in touch with you directly to confirm your booking within 24 hours.
 We apologise for any inconvenience caused and appreciate your patience and understanding.

 To book individual shows: Simply follow the Buy Tickets link on that event page.

 Book your way: Want specific seats?
 Book shows individually and you can select your seats.
 Want to save on booking fees?
-Book multiple shows with the shortlist and you will be allocated best available seats, and save on booking fees!
+Book multiple shows with this form (more info above) and you will be allocated best available seats, and save on booking fees!
 See below for details on booking fees.

 There are several ways to receive your tickets:

 Mobile download (selected events)

 *For Ticketmaster bookings, tickets cannot be posted or couriered after Friday 4 February 2022.
 Beyond this date, you may select print-at-home, mobile download, or collect your tickets from the venue box office.

 It is essential you advise the Festival at the time of booking if you have any special seating requirements, such as wheelchair access, hearing loop access, or a companion ticket.
 Please phone through your booking on 04 473 0149 (ext.
 6) to discuss your requirements with our Access booking team.
 For more information on Festival accessibility, including our Access and Inclusion programme, click here.